jrso15/mountains-reactjs/README.md

 ## Mountain Feed Listing with ReactJS

-A basic feed listing React.js
+A basic feed listing built using React.js with sorting.

 ### API
 * Created a dummy data for feed listing.